 Because Rome is worth a visit.
 Or multiple visits.

 Rome, the Eternal City, is not only the capital of Italy but also a center of culture, religion, and especially architecture, worldwide.

 With approximately 3 million people living within the city limits, Rome is the third-largest city in Europe, with 90% of the population being Italian.

 When you visit this ancient city, you’ll find some of the most beautiful palaces, fountains, churches, ruins, and some of the most vibrant nightlife in the world!

 Although it’s a large city, you’ll find it very walkable and accessible.
 The best month to visit Italy is November, when it is still not that cold but prices are cheaper.

-So if you’re into fashion, shopping, history, sightseeing, and living up the night scene, then the most visited city in Italy is the perfect spot to check out!
+So if you’re into fashion, history, sightseeing, and living up the night scene, then the most visited city in Italy is the perfect spot to check out!

 But like every major city, there’s much more beneath the surface than touristic snapshots.
 Before planning a trip to Rome, there’s something you might be asking yourself: